It4innovations/hyperqueue/docs/deployment/allocation.md

 How many allocations should be queued (waiting to be started) in PBS/Slurm at any given time.
 Has to be a positive integer.

-#### Workers per allocation
+#### Maximum number of workers per allocation
-Format: `--workers-per-alloc <count>`
+Format: `--max-workers-per-alloc <count>`

+The maximum number of workers that will be requested in each allocation.
+Note that if there is not enough computational demand, the automatic allocator can create allocations with a smaller number of workers.

+!!! notice

+    If you use [multi-node](../jobs/multinode.md) tasks, you will probably want to use this parameter to set the maximum number of workers in a queue to the size of your [groups](../jobs/multinode.md#groups).

-How many workers should be requested in each allocation.
-This corresponds to the number of requested nodes, as the allocator will always create a single worker per node in a single allocation request.
+Note that the number of workers always corresponds to the number of requested nodes, as the allocator always creates a single worker per node in a single allocation request.

-#### Max worker count
+#### Maximum worker count
 Format: `--max-worker-count <count>`

 Maximum number of workers that can be queued or running in the allocation queue.
-The total amount of workers will be usually limited by the manager (PBS/Slurm), but you can use this parameter to make the limit smaller, for example if you also want to create manager allocations outside HyperQueue.
+The total amount of workers will be usually limited by the manager (PBS/Slurm), but you can use this parameter to make the limit smaller, for example if you also want to manage allocations outside HyperQueue.

 #### Worker resources
 You can specify [CPU](../jobs/cresources.md) and [generic](../jobs/resources.md) resources of workers spawned by the